Bea-Taylor/ProbAI-notes/ProbAI_summary.md

 * transparency
 * soietal and enviromental wellbeing

-Healthcare models - how do we go from ML models to somehting which can be used [here](https://academic.oup.com/ckj/article/14/1/49/6000246)
+Healthcare models - how do we go from ML models to something which can be used?
+Paper [here](https://academic.oup.com/ckj/article/14/1/49/6000246)

 **ABCD Guide**
 * A: callibration in the large (this means external validation), or the model intercept